-3 Unformed manure storage structure = covered or uncovered anaerobic lagoon, earthen manure storage basin, aerobic earthen structure.
+&lt;sup>3 Unformed manure storage structure = covered or uncovered anaerobic lagoon, earthen manure storage basin, aerobic earthen structure.

-B) In your own words, describe in detail, the proposed construction, expansion, installation, modification or repair being proposed in this project.(Must be completed) Attach additional pages if necessary:

-The scope of the project will entail construction of a two(2) new swine finishing barns on the site.
-Each barn will be a 101'-10" x

-193' x 8'depth deep pit facility.
-The facilities will house a total maximum of 5,000 market hogs combined between the two barns.

-Fans will be placed on top of manure pump out covers.
-No water lines will enter the pit.

-- C) Master Matrix (must check one).
-If any of boxes 1 to 3 are checked, the operation is required to be evaluated with the master matrix if the county, where the confinement feeding operation structure1 is or would be located, has adopted a 'Construction Evaluation Resolution' (CER).
-Select the one that best describes your confinement feeding operation: - 1.
-A new confinement feeding operation proposed in a county that has adopted a CER. - An existing operation constructed on or after April 1, 2002, in a county that has adopted a CER. - 3.
+In your own words, describe in detail, the proposed construction, expansion, installation, modification or repair being proposed in this project.
+(Must be completed) Attach additional pages if necessary: ine e scope of the project will entail construction of a two(2) new swine finishing barns on the site.
+Each barn will be a 101'-10" x we depth deep pit facility.
+The facilities will house a total maximum of 5,000 market hogs combined between the control of the facilities will house a total maximum of 5,000 market hogs combined between the control of the facilities will house a total maximum of 5,000 market hogs combined between the control of the facilities will house a total maximum of 5,000 market hogs combined between the control of the facilities will house a total maximum of 5,000 market hogs combined between the control of the facilities will be a facili Far ns will be placed on top of manure pump out covers.
+No water lines will enter the pit. c) Master Matrix (must check one).
+If any of boxes 1 to 3 are checked, the operation is required to be evaluated with the master matrix if the county, where the confinement feeding operation structure is or would be located, has adopted a 'Construction Evaluation Resolution' (CER).
+Select the one that best describes your confinement feeding operation: A new confinement feeding operation proposed in a county that has adopted a CER.
+An existing operation constructed on or after April 1, 2002, in a county that has adopted a CER.
 An existing operation constructed prior to April 1, 2002, with a current or proposed AUC of 1,667 AU or more, in a county that has adopted a CER.
-4. - None of the above.
-Therefore, the master matrix evaluation is not required. - Qualified Operation (must check one).
+None of the above.
+Therefore, the master matrix evaluation is not required.
+Qualified Operation (must check one).
 If any of boxes 1 to 4 are checked, the operation is also a 'qualified operation'.
-A qualified D) operation is required to use a manure storage structure that employs bacterial action which is maintained by the utilization of air or oxygen, and which shall include aeration equipment.
+A qualified operation is required to use a manure storage structure that employs bacterial action which is maintained by the utilization of air oxygen, and which shall include aeration equipment.
 However, this requirement does not apply if box 5 is checked.
-Select the one that best describes your confinement feeding operation: - 1.
-A swine farrowing and gestating operation with an AUC of 2,500 AU or more.
-If the replacement breeding swine are raised and used at the operation, the animal units for those replacement animals do not count in the operations - total AUC for the purpose of determining a qualified operation.
-2. - A swine farrow-to-finish operation with an AUC of 5,400 AU or more.
-3. - A cattle confinement feeding operation (including dairies) with an AUC of 8,500 AU or more.
-4. - Other confinement feeding operations with an AUC of 5,333 AU or more.
-5. This is not a qualified operation because: - - a.
-It is below the limits shown on boxes 1 to 4. b. [ - It includes a confinement feeding operation structure1 constructed prior to May 31, 1995. - c. 🔲 It handles manure exclusively in a dry form (poultry).
+Select the one that best describes your confinement feeding operation: A swine farrowing and gestating operation with an AUC of 2,500 AU or more.
+If the replacement breeding swine are raised and used at the operation, the animal units for those replacement animals do not count in the operations total AUC for the purpose of determining a qualified operation.
+A swine farrow-to-finish operation with an AUC of 5,400 AU or more.
+A cattle confinement feeding operation (including dairies) with an AUC of 8,500 AU or more.
+Other confinement feeding operations with an AUC of 5,333 AU or more.